36 Pretty Fall Front Entry Ideas You Can Keep Up All Season Long

 DIY Fall Welcome Mat

 A hand-painted welcome mat can make your porch pop with seasonal spirit as soon as autumn weather hits.
-This quick DIY project uses pumpkin and leaf stencils—just trace your favorite fall shapes, and tape them against a plain coir doormat.
+This DIY outdoor fall decor project uses pumpkin and leaf stencils—just trace your favorite fall shapes, and tape them against a plain coir doormat.
 Once the shapes are in place, use a foam brush to dab paint over the design.
 After the mat dries, scatter pumpkins around the porch to get the full fall effect.

 Multipurpose Pumpkin Bowls